San Gimignano is one of several Renaissance towns in northern Italy with medieval remains. Its towers are unique.

 UNESCO’s World Heritage Centre’s short description of site no. 550:

 “‘San Gimignano delle belle Torri’ is in Tuscany, 56 km south of Florence.
 It served as an important relay point for pilgrims travelling to or from Rome on the Via Francigena.
 The patrician families who controlled the town built around 72 tower-houses (some as high as 50 m) as symbols of their wealth and power.
 Although only 14 have survived, San Gimignano has retained its feudal atmosphere and appearance.
 The town also has several masterpieces of 14th- and 15th-century Italian art.”

 “This is a remarkable medieval town as well, complete with a wall around it and souvenir shops inside.
 It sticks out from the rest of the medieval towns because of the large towers rich people built as a show-off.
-San Gimignano is the town in Italy with the most remaining towers.”
+San Gimignano is also the town in Italy with the most remaining towers.”